tensorpack/tensorpack/docs/tutorial/export.md

 # Freezing and pruning a trained model

-For mobile and similar applications you might want to change the inference graph by:
+For mobile and similar applications you might want to change the graph before exporting by:

 - Convert all variables to constants to embed the weights directly in the graph.
 - Remove all unnecessary operations (training-only ops, e.g., learning-rate) to compress the graph.